 Sports like football, while fun to play, can be a danger to your oral health.
 Anyone from casual participants to professional athletes must protect their teeth more during practices or matches, than during a regular day.
 A sports mouthguard protects your teeth from damage that may be a result from sports that are likely for you to fall.
 Our professionals at Singing River Dentistry can provide and produce a custom treatment plan to help you protect your teeth and smile.

 What is a Sport Mouthguard?

-A sport mouthguard is a mouth protector, or a devise worn over your teeth while you practice or compete in sports that involve the possibility of injury to your head or face.
-The devise is typically worn over your top set of teeth only.
+A sport mouthguard is a mouth protector, or a device worn over your teeth while you practice or compete in sports that involve the possibility of injury to your head or face.
+The device is typically worn over your top set of teeth only.
 They should be worn at all practices and competitions.
 It is a piece of athletic equipment that should be considered for anyone playing in contact sports to protect their teeth and overall oral health.